maktezi/mysql-reset-util/README.md

 # Usage

 1. **Set the MySQL root password**
-   Replace `[password]` in the script with your desired MySQL root password, If no password put an empty string '' on the sh file.
+   Replace `[password]` in the script with your desired MySQL root password, If no password put an empty string ' ' on the sh file. e.g: ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY '';

-2. **Run the script**
+3. **Run the script**
    Execute the following command in your terminal:

    ```bash